WebAssembly/design/FutureFeatures.md

 * any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes.

-## Proposals moved to tacking issues
+## Proposals moved to tracking issues

 These proposals have now moved to [tracking issues](#tracking-issues).
 The old links are preserved here for backwards compatibility.